AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 ![Probability Density](https://i.imgur.com/28Xnr0P.png)

 #### [Why use Causal Convolutions rather than RNNs or LSTMs](https://arxiv.org/pdf/1803.01271.pdf)
-* Recurrent Neural Networks are notorious for being hard to train,
+* Recurrent Neural Networks are notorious for being hard to train(vanishing/exploding gradient and recurrent connections), but they have an advantage, which is a long memory retention.

+* Now our causal filter has to be linearly very large to achieve an effective history size, which is cumbersome to compute and introduces an overhead.
+But this problem can simply be solved by stacking dilated layers on top of this causal one, which allows us to exponentially increase our filter size and achieve a larger history size.

+* In addition, the backpropagation method is different from that used in RNNs, and therefore avoiding the vanishing/exploding gradient problem altogether.

 ## Gated Activation Units:
 * The term "Gate" has been adopted in a number of fields, for example in music production, we use the term "Noise-Gate" when we refer to a device that is responsible for attenuating signals that fall below some pre determined threshhold, and simpler said, if a certain sound is not loud enough, then the listener will not be able to hear it at all.